ErnaneJ/go-interpreter-rinha/README.md

 This project is a Go interpreter for the Rinha programming language.

+This is a project for [Rinha de compiler](https://github.com/aripiprazole/rinha-de-compiler).

 ## Running with the Go CLI

 You can run the interpreter using the Go command-line interface (CLI):